UKCloud/documentation/articles/cdsz/cdsz-gs-walled-garden.md

 During the provisioning of the Walled Garden service, we'll ask you for some additional information via the service request:

-- The customer account in which you would like the Walled Garden VDC to be provisioned, if different from the customer completing the Walled Garden application form.
+- The customer account in which you would like the Walled Garden VDC to be provisioned, if different from the customer completing the Walled Garden application.
 - Whether you plan to have a single or dual site solution.
 - How many VDCs you need to be set up in each security domain.
 - If you're connecting new or existing VDCs to the Walled Garden VDC.